JoshuaHull/portfolio/README.md

 [re-lex-ation](./libs/re-lex-ation/) - a no-fuss, kinda dumb, kinda bad base lexer which might work for any language

+[typescript-lexer](./libs/typescript-lexer/) - a Typescript Lexer deriving from re-lex-ation

 ### Rollup plugins

 [rollup-plugin-content](./libs/rollup-plugin-content) - import a file's content into a Javascript variable